robotpy/robotpy-cscore/docs/objects.rst

                 The frame time is in 1us increments

-   .. py:method:: CvSink.grabFrameNoTimeout(self: cscore.CvSink, image: numpy.ndarray) -> Tuple[int, numpy.ndarray]
+   .. py:method:: CvSink.grabFrameNoTimeout(image: numpy.ndarray) -> Tuple[int, numpy.ndarray]
       :module: cscore

       Wait for the next frame and get the image.
 May block forever.